 Do you need some manipulatives?
 Some science supplies?
 Art supplies?
 Storybooks on a particular theme?
 This is super-planning because you’re not just putting down a list saying,” Um, I’ll need a science curriculum for each kid at these grade levels and I’ll figure out what topics it will teach sometime over the summer and then make a mad dash to get all of the supplies.”
 Instead, you might be saying to yourself, “If we’re studying light next year, I’ll look for a prism at the convention.
 Maybe I’ll find some stickers on the other topics we’ll be studying too.”

 We used to have these booklets put into goodie bags at conferences/conventions years ago (when goodie bags were still popular).
-It was updated and put into a downloadable pdf format in TWO SIZES.
-This is also the SAME booklet that I have liked to use for our own family for a number of years.
+It was updated recently but essentially, it is also the SAME booklet that I have liked to use for our own family for a number of years.

 You can print it off, one per student, or do what I do which is to use one copy of it each year of homeschooling for my entire family.
 Either way works!

 This is a great shopping list planner booklet to take along to a conference/convention or use at home when you do your shopping online for next year’s resources!

 So, grab your favourite pen and a clipboard and curl up on the sofa or take it outside to plan while your kids read or play in the yard! 🙂

 Click here or below to download it! 🙂